igorii/OCWeb/README.md

 Authors
 -------
-Tim Thornton
+* Tim Thornton
-Sehwan Lee
+* Sehwan Lee
-*TA* Furkan
+* *TA* Furkan

 Description
 -----------
 OC App is a web application using Node.js/MongoDB backend, and HTML/CSS/JS frontend.
-This application will make use of the (http://www.octranspo1.com/developers/documentation/
-“Developer API”) provided by OC Transpo, as well as (https://developers.google.com/maps/documentation/javascript/reference/ “Google Maps V3”).
+This application will make use of the [Developer API](http://www.octranspo1.com/developers/documentation/) provided by OC Transpo, as well as [Google Maps V3](https://developers.google.com/maps/documentation/javascript/reference/).
 The entire OC Transpo schedule will be stored in MongoDB, and accessible through our front end client.

 This application will be primarily used for displaying the real-time locations of buses using GPS data provided by the above API.
 Some of the key features of this application are:
 * Stop schedule reliability